kaantekiner/xmlrpcbruteforcescript/README.md

 # xmlrpcbruteforcescript
-zafiyetli xmlrpc'ler için modifiye edilmiş script.
+Zafiyetli xmlrpc'ler için modifiye edilmiş script.

-for see password try process, uncomment the line 92.
+For see password try process, uncomment the line 92.

 kaantekiner.